stefanoverna/graphql8/guides/development.md

 #### API Docs

-The GraphQL-Ruby website has its own rendered version of the gem's API docs.
+The GraphQL8-Ruby website has its own rendered version of the gem's API docs.
 They're pushed to GitHub pages with a special process.

 First, generate local copies of the docs you want to publish: